Formerly known as User Email Feed

 In general, Dynamic Yield does not store personally identifiable information (PII) about your users.
-If users are identified with an email address, we hash the address before storing it so the email cannot be used.
+If users are identified using an email address, we hash the address before storing it so the email address can't be used.

-A User Email feed is a one-column feed containing user emails.
-Dynamic Yield takes the feed, hashes the emails, and compares them to the hashed emails of already identified users.
-If a match is found, the original (non-hashed) email is stored in a separate and more secure location and the user is said to be matched.
-We now have the email address of the hashed user and can send them triggered emails and can include their data when exporting audiences.
+The Opted-in Email Addresses feed is a one-column feed of user email addresses.
+Dynamic Yield takes the feed, hashes the email addresses, and compares them to the hashed addresses of already-identified users.
+If a match is found, the original (non-hashed) email address is stored in a separate and more secure location and the user is considered to be matched.
+You can now send the user triggered emails and can include their data when exporting audiences.

-Each Dynamic Yield site can support one user email feed.
+Each Dynamic Yield site can support one Opted-in Email Addresses feed.

 - Go to Assets > Data Feeds and click New.

 - Click Get Credentials and write down the S3 bucket details and the credentials.
-You will only be able to get these credentials two times without help from your Customer Success Manager so write them down.
+You can only generate new credentials twice.
+If you need to generate additional credentials, open a support ticket.

-- Upload the CSV to the following folder in the S3 bucket depending on the date:
+- Upload the CSV file to the following folder in the S3 bucket with the appropriate date information:

 For example: upload_2020-03-19_14-00

-- Whenever a new file is uploaded, a synchronization is initiated to Dynamic Yield within a few minutes.
+- Whenever a new file is uploaded, synchronization to Dynamic Yield is initiated within a few minutes.

-Once it has been synchronized, you can view in the Data Feeds list (Assets › Data Feeds).
-You can view the synchronization status including any errors, and view details about the S3 storage and credentials by clicking Feed Source Details.
-Each user can only generate the credentials two times for security reasons (imposed by AWS) so write them down in a secure location.
-If you already generated credentials two times and need to generate them again, please open a support ticket.
+After you create the feed, it appears in the Data Feeds list (Assets › Data Feeds).
+You can view the sync status, including any errors, and view details about the S3 storage and credentials by clicking Feed Source Details.
+Each user can generate the credentials only twice, for security reasons (imposed by AWS), so write them down in a secure location.
+If you've already generated credentials twice, and need to generate them again, contact Support.

-Only valid email addresses are ingested (strings with "@" in the middle).
-Due to privacy restrictions, Dynamic Yield cannot display the contents of the file, nor which emails were not ingested.
+Only valid email addresses are ingested (strings with @ in the middle).
+Due to privacy restrictions, Dynamic Yield can't display the contents of the file, nor which emails were not ingested.

-- User email feed only supports user identification by emails.
-Identification by external ID isnt supported by the feed - only by the msg_optin event.
+- The Opted-in Email Addresses feed only supports user identification by email address.
+Identification by external ID isn't supported by the feed, only by the msg_optin event.